-Founder, Grant Macdonald, began learning the craft of silversmithing in 1949, aged 14.
+Founder, Grant Macdonald, began learning the craft of silversmithing in 1961, aged 14.
 He jokes that whilst he wasn’t born with a silver spoon, he soon learned how to make his own.
-After attending the Central School of Art in London, and perfecting his silversmithing skills by restoring fine antique pieces and exhibiting silver artworks in the 1960s, when his first workshop was founded in Palmers Green under the name Silverform.
+After attending the Central School of Art in London, he perfected his silversmithing skills by restoring fine antique pieces and exhibiting silver artworks in the 1960s, establishing his first workshop in Palmers Green under the name Silverform.
 Notably, in 1966, Grant began taking commissions from London’s famous guilds and livery companies, who required the highest standards of workmanship for their ceremonial chains and coats of arms.

 “Silver and precious metals, unlike other luxury items, go on forever.
 That’s incredibly powerful.
 It means you can never apologise for design flaws, imperfections or poor service.
 Everything has to be perfect, or it doesn’t leave the workshop. ”

 After working with a collective of like-minded designers and silversmiths he assembled in North London, Grant Macdonald moved his workshops to Clerkenwell in 1971, renaming the business at the same time.
 Within a few years, Grant Macdonald’s reputation for outstanding workmanship and innovative designs meant the new workshops were constantly producing bespoke works and luxury retail pieces for London famous Bond Street and Mayfair retailers.
-Grant Macdonald became the default choice for the West End’s luxury shops for fine silverware, and especially custom made works for celebrities and royalty.
+Grant Macdonald London became the default choice for the design and production of fine silverware for the West End’s luxury retailers, and especially for custom made masterworks for celebrities and royalty.

 “You can’t simply sit in your workshop while the world is changing, you have to get out and see it.”